By Jehan Perera

 In the 1970s, Sri Lanka was a third world leader in every aspect that counted, ensuring social welfare to its people, non-alignment in foreign policy, and was one of the first countries in the developing South Asian region to liberalise its economy.
 This is a tradition that Sri Lanka can regain soon if it has proper leadership.
 It must not be forgotten that when Sri Lanka regained its independence after 450 years of colonial rule and the exploitation that came with that rule, it was one of the economic leaders in the whole of Asia with the potential to become the “Switzerland of the East.”
 Our hope is that the natural resources that the country has been endowed with, and the natural capacities of its people which are demonstrated in the success they notch up in other countries to which they emigrate, will enable a speedy catch up for all the lost years.
 But there needs to be honesty, transparency and morality and the desire to take everyone, north and south, rich and poor, on this journey.

-Disclaimer: Obtaining fresh mandate unavoidable requirement - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: Shifting responsibility for economic collapse onto the people - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view